zeppombal/schelling/README.md

     - similar_list: list - tolerance threshold for each group.
 Must have the same length as the groups dictionary; first entry corresponds to first group, etc...
     - resources_list: list - same as similar_list but for resources.
     - adaptivities_list: list - same as the previous two, but for adaptivity.
 The higher this value, the faster agents adapt their tolerance with their surroundings.
   - Run main.py with the variable "path" equal to the name of the config you wish to run.
 For example, "path = base" will have main run the config base.yaml.
-Alternatively, uncomment the lines with the sys args to feed the config file from the terminal.
+  - This will print out the progress of the simulation, and at the end some evaluation results.
+The latter will be stored in a yaml file in [results](/results).